ietf-wg-cellar/matroska-specification/notes.md

 Hard Linking (also called splitting) is the process of creating a Linked Segment by relating multiple Segments using the `PrevUID` and `NextUID` Elements.
 Within a Linked Segment the timestamps of each Segment MUST follow consecutively in linking order.
 With Hard Linking, the chapters of any Segment within the Linked Segment MUST only reference the current Segment.
 With Hard Linking, the `NextUID` and `PrevUID` MUST reference the respective `SegmentUID` values of the next and previous Segments.
 The first Segment of a Linked Segment MUST have a `NextUID` Element and MUST NOT have a `PrevUID` Element.
 The last Segment of a Linked Segment MUST have a `PrevUID` Element and MUST NOT have a `NextUID` Element.
 The middle Segments of a Linked Segment MUST have both a `NextUID` Element and a `PrevUID` Element.

-As an example four Segments may be Hard Linked as a Linked Segment through cross-referencing each other with `SegmentUID`, `PrevUID`, and `NextUID` as in this table.
+As an example four Segments MAY be Hard Linked as a Linked Segment through cross-referencing each other with `SegmentUID`, `PrevUID`, and `NextUID` as in this table.

 file name   | `SegmentUID`                       | `PrevUID`                          | `NextUID`
 :-----------|:-----------------------------------|:-----------------------------------|:---------